 Factory farms are the biggest contributors to polluted rivers and streams in the US

 About 60,000 miles of streams in the US have fisheries impaired by feedlot pollution

 Animal agriculture is a chief contributor to water pollution

 Air pollution from synthetic nitrogen fertilizers but also animal waste in agriculture emit ammonia gas, and there can be a secondary reaction in the air with oxides to create air pollution

-Land pollution, and soil contamination comes from general agricultural waste, but also soil contamination can come from the heavy use of chemicals like pesticides, herbicides and fertilizers
+Comes from general agricultural waste, but also soil contamination can come from the heavy use of chemicals like pesticides, herbicides and fertilizers

-General Waste, & Waste Pollution
+General Waste Generation, & Also General Waste Pollution

 Agricultural waste is one of the main types of waste in the world

 (Un)Sustainable Use Of Resources